-PC Jewellers was founded by Mr Padam Chand Gupta in 2005.
-The company is primarily engaged in selling gold & diamond jewellery.
-Owing to its good business and the favourable environment in the Indian markets, PC jewellers today has 4 jewellery retail outlets across 70 cities in India.
+PC Jewellers was founded by Mr. Padam Chand Gupta in 2005.
+The company is primarily engaged in selling gold & diamond jewelry.
+Owing to its good business and the favorable environment in the Indian markets, PC Jewellers today has 4 jewelry retail outlets across 70 cities in India.

 But Then Where did it All Go Wrong for PC Jewellers?

-This raised alarms as Vakrangee was an IT company with should have no interest in the jewellery business.
+This raised alarms as Vakrangee was an IT company with should have had no interest in the jewelry business.
 In addition to this Vakrangee also issued guidelines that basically prohibited the company from buying an equity stake in other companies.